 Nearby points of interest: Museum of the Everglades (Everglades City), Smallwood Store (Chokoloskee)

-More information: Everglades National Park-Gulf Coast Visitor Center
+Additional Resources: Everglades National Park-Gulf Coast Visitor Center

 Everglades City was designated a "Trail Town" by the Florida Office of Greenways and Trails for its biking and paddling trail access.
 While there are no dedicated bike paths within the town center, the entire town is bikeable.
 Located at the mouth of the Barron River at Chokoloskee Bay, the city is a throwback to Old Florida.
 No chain hotels or stores, just as we like it.
 Dubbed as the "Stone Crab Capital of the World," there are several good restaurants - serving of course stone crabs, but also some of the best grouper sandwiches we've had.